iWriteGigs

 D someone who believes that food grown on today’s soils lack nutrients

-E someone who does not like to eat vegetables
+E someone who is stressed and does not get enough exercise

 Question #12